LiamNichol/Arcade-Corner-MS1/README.md

  Developer Tools inside a chrome brower were used  extensivly to check the responsiveness of website.
 Mobile, tablet and desktop sizes were tested.

+ Testing across all availible devices inside the developer tools on a chrome browser.

+ further responsive tests ran on a hp chromebook,samsung galaxy s21 & s1 plus.

 ## Bugs during development
 ---
 - home page events section bug when lowering down screen sizes,bug fix = display set to none when below a screensize of 600px.

 - callout section inside hero image bug when lowering down screen sizes,bug fix = display set to none when below a screensize of 600px.

+- background image on contact.html shows durnglive preview in gitpod, yet does not display on my live website. html and code passed.

 ## Version Control
 ---